What weather conditions are best for drying laundry outside?

 Evaporation works because there's a difference in moisture concentration between your wet washing and the surrounding air.
 Dry air "pulls" moisture out.
 Saturated air doesn't.

-The working sweet spot is below 60-70% relative humidity.
-Most weather apps show this.
-DryTime factors it into the forecast automatically.
+The working sweet spot is below 60% relative humidity.
+DryTime factors this into the forecast automatically.

 A more precise way to check is the dew point.
 If the temperature and dew point are within about 3°C (5°F) of each other, the air is close to saturation, even if it doesn't feel particularly damp.
 On those days, outdoor drying is a losing battle regardless of how warm it feels.

 Warmer air holds more moisture.
-More precisely, higher temperatures create a greater difference in water vapour pressure between the fabric surface and the surrounding air, which drives evaporation more forcefully.2 That's the mechanism.
-The practical upshot: Above 20°C (68°F) is genuinely the gold standard for rapid drying.
+More precisely, higher temperatures create a greater difference in water vapour pressure between the fabric surface and the surrounding air, which drives evaporation more forcefully.2 Above 20°C (68°F) is genuinely the gold standard for rapid drying.

 But cold doesn't mean impossible.

 Below 0°C (32°F), something interesting happens.
-Water in wet fabric can freeze solid, which sounds like a disaster, but then slowly converts from ice directly to water vapour through a process called sublimation, bypassing the liquid stage entirely.
+Water in wet fabric can freeze solid.
+Despite sounding like a disaster, the ice slowly converts directly to water vapour through a process called sublimation, bypassing the liquid stage entirely.
 It's slower than a warm day, but it works.
 Clothes left on a line in sustained frost will eventually dry.

 Traditional Japanese textile practices use this deliberately.
 Yuzarashi (雪晒し), snow-bleaching, involves spreading high-end silk and linen on snow in winter sunlight, using the combination of cold, UV, and slow sublimation to clean and brighten the fibres without the harshness of heat.3 It's a technique centuries old.
 The physics is sound.

 So yes: a cold, windy, dry day beats a warm, humid, still one.
-This is not intuitive.
-It's also not wrong.
+This can seem counter-intuitive at the time, because you can't always see or feel humidity.

 UV radiation does contribute energy that helps evaporate moisture.
 But sunlight's most interesting contribution isn't heat, it's chemistry.

 When UV light hits damp fabric, it triggers a process called photooxidation.
-Trace compounds in the atmosphere, from plants, soil, and yes, a small amount from traffic, react with the fabric's wet surface to produce a family of volatile aldehydes, including pentanal and hexanal.4 These compounds are genuinely pleasant to human noses, and they bind to cotton fibres well enough to persist through the day.
+Sunlight reacts with water, atmospheric oxygen, and organic residues on the fabric's wet surface to produce a family of volatile aldehydes, including pentanal and hexanal.4 These compounds are genuinely pleasant to human noses, and they bind to cotton fibres well enough to persist through storage.

 That's what "air-dried smell" actually is.
 Not cleanliness in the abstract, specific molecules, formed by sunlight, that we've evolved to associate with fresh outdoor air.

 UV also acts as a mild disinfectant.
 Bacteria and dust mites are sensitive to sustained UV exposure.
-This is most effective on whites and light fabrics hung in direct sun.
+This is most effective on fabrics hung in direct sun and truly kicks in when the UV index is high.

 Beware, UV degrades synthetic fibres and fades dyes over time.
 Dark colours and synthetics are better hung in shade on a breezy day than left in strong direct sun for hours.